 - 1. Place shift lever to the (P) park position and turn key to the OFF position. - 2.
-Connect a 10 gauge extension cord no longer than 30 m (100 ft) to the vehicle extension cord on the right hand side of vehicle.
+Connect a 10 gauge extension cord no longer than 30 m (100 ft) to vehicle charge port.

-- Inspect vehicle extension cord

-- Inspect customer extension cord
+- Inspect extension cord

 - Ensure to use a ground protected outlet

-- Never use an out of specification extension cord.
+- Use only an approved extension cord.

-NOTICE Always use vehicle extension cord included with vehicle.

-- 3. Connect 10 gauge extension cord to power outlet. - 4.
-Allow battery to charge completely.
+- 3. Connect 10 gauge extension cord to power outlet.

+- 4. Allow battery to charge completely.